JManzur/jmanzur/README.md

 ## What I'm doing right now:

-Currently working as a full-time Cloud Engineer for an AWS partner.
+Currently working as a full-time Cloud Architect for an AWS partner.

 ## My knowledge and interest: